forcedotcom/sfdx-scanner/messages/run-command.md

 Typically, a workspace is a single project folder that contains all your files.
 But it can also consist of one or more folders, one or more files, and use glob patterns (wildcards).
 If you specify this flag multiple times, then your workspace is the sum of the files and folders.

-Note that even if you wish to only target (via the `--target` flag) a subset of the files within your workspace, some engines may still require your complete workspace to perform its analysis on your targeted files.
-For example, the Salesforce Graph Engine may need to compile your entire project in order to properly build a graph so that it may perform data flow analysis on the paths that start in your targeted files.
+Some engines often need your entire code base to perform an analysis, even if you want to target only a subset of the files within your workspace , such as with the `--target` flag.
+For example, the Salesforce Graph Engine might need to compile your entire project in order to properly build a graph so it can perform a data flow analysis on the paths that start in your targeted files.

-If the `--workspace` flag is not specified then the current folder '.' will be used.
+If you don't specify the `--workspace` flag, then the current folder '.' is used as your workspace.

 # flags.target.summary